Graduate Certificate in Entrepreneurship

 Learn more by contacting Sarah Goforth at email@example.com

-To receive the Graduate Certificate in Entrepreneurship, students must complete 12 credit hours, including 9 required credit hours from the Walton College of Business and 3 elective credit hours as outlined below.
+To receive the Graduate Certificate in Entrepreneurship, students must complete 12 credit hours, including 9 required credit hours from the Walton College of Business and 3 elective credit hours as outlined in the graduate catalog.
 Students should meet with their degree program advisor to determine how certificate courses count towards their major M.S., M.A., or Ph.D. program.

 |MGMT 5213||Business Foundations for Entrepreneurs (Non-Business Students Only - Spring)||3|